 His eyes reddened, and he gave me a strained smile.
 “Thanks, I guess.”

-Later that evening, my next-door neighbor, Robert, came home with his fiancée and joined the party.
-As I poured them each a glass of red, I told him that a guy who was at the party earlier pegged me as a veteran.
+Later that evening, my next-door neighbor, Robert, came home and joined the party.
+As I poured him a glass of red, I mentioned that a guy who was at the party earlier pegged me as a veteran.
 Looking at the prosthetic hook extending from his right sleeve, I said, “You can’t hide it like I do.”

 “Don’t want to,” he replied.